Shopify/eng-intern-assessment-rails/README.md

 ### Installed Tailwind CSS via *Multiple* Methods :arrows_clockwise:

 1) Since the Rails app was already created for us, I was not able to add Tailwind CSS using the `--css=tailwind` flag with the `rails new` command.
 Therefore, I followed [the installation steps outlined for Ruby on Rails projects](https://tailwindcss.com/docs/guides/ruby-on-rails).
-However, I kept running into errors when trying to start my `build` process with the `bin/dev` command.
+However, I kept running into errors (primarily stemming from the [`foreman` gem](https://rubygems.org/gems/foreman)) when attempting to start my `build` process with the `bin/dev` command.
-    > *Note: The errors were somehow related to the [`foreman`](https://rubygems.org/gems/foreman) process manager itself.*
 2) To expedite development and save time, I opted to [add Tailwind CSS via the Play CDN](https://tailwindcss.com/docs/installation/play-cdn), which satisfied the majority of my development needs throughout this project.
 However, there are some caveats I considered when making this decision:
    - As stated *just before the first step* in the documentation:
       > The Play CDN is designed for development purposes only, and is not the best choice for production.

       Despite not having to deploy to production, I find it beneficial to operate under the assumption that we will.
 After all, the ultimate goal of developing any web app, regardless of the tech stack, is to prepare it for production :wink:
-  - Technical difficulties arised when I attempted to add more robust solutions.
-For example, adding the [`pagy` gem](https://github.com/ddnexus/pagy) for paginating results on the `articles#index` and `search#index` views.
+   - Technical difficulties arose when I attempted to implement more robust solutions.
+For example, I was unable to style the pagination nav bar rendered from the [`pagy_nav` helpers](https://ddnexus.github.io/pagy/docs/extras/tailwind/#style-2) used on the `articles#index` and `search#index` view templates.
-    - *Note:  It was difficult to style the pagination nav bar rendered from [the `pagy_nav` helpers](https://ddnexus.github.io/pagy/docs/extras/tailwind/#style-2).*

 3) Towards the end of my project, ***I remembered from past experience*** that there was ***anothe**r* way to install Tailwind CSS!
 After a quick search, I found my [previous solution](https://stackoverflow.com/questions/71640507/how-to-import-tailwind-plugin-in-rails-7), which utilized the [`cssbundling-rails` gem](https://github.com/rails/cssbundling-rails).
 Fortunately, this solution worked perfectly! :partying_face: